SMDan/MKR1010-WiFi-cloud-temperature-datalogger/README.md

 Next ensure the latest firmaware is installed by going to Tools-> Wifi101 /WiFiNINA Firmware Updater.
 Select the latest firmware and Upload the Sketch to the board
 To finish setting up, compile and upload the sketch SerialNINAPassthrough.
 You can find this sketch by going to File -> Examples -> WiFiNINA -> Tools -> SerialNINAPassthrough

-My simple datalogger uses a TMP 36GZ temperature sensor, the left pin (from th flat face) connected to positive, the center pin connected to A5 on the MKR1010 board and the right pin to ground.
+My simple datalogger uses a TMP 36GZ temperature sensor, the left pin (from th flat face) connected to VCC (not 5V positive), the center pin connected to A5 on the MKR1010 board and the right pin to ground.
 An LED is also added that can be turned on/off via the cloud just for testing things work ok but could be a useful function on its own if required.
 The short leg of the LED is connected to ground via a 220Ohm resistor and the long leg connected to digital pin 5 on the MKR1010 board.
 Now create a cloud account at https://create.arduino.cc/iot You'll need to create a 'thing' which is your MKR1010 device.